 Solder the headers to the Pico.

-Optional Solder sockets to the BlueSCSI board if you would like to remove the Pico.
+Optional: Solder pin headers / sockets to the BlueSCSI board if you would like to remove the Pico.

-Solder the Pico or Sockets to the board.
-The Pico’s USB port should be facing toward the BlueSCSI logo.
+Solder the Pico or sockets to the board.
+The Pico’s USB port should match the direction of the arrow printed on the PCB.

-TIP: To get alignment correct, tack on the four corners of the Pico first.
+Tip: To get correct alignment, tack on the four corners of the Pico first.
 Heat up one corner and push down to ensure it is snug and straight.
-Repeat for the bottom pins.
+Repeat this for the bottom pins.

 Inspect your work.
 Look for any solder balls, bridges, or poor/missed connections.

-Power it via USB with no SD Card.
-The power LED should be lit and the Pico’s LED should be flashing 5x.
+Power the BlusSCSI via the Pico’s USB with no SD card inserted.
+The BlueSCSI PCB’s power LED should light up and the Pico’s LED should be flash 5 times in a pattern.

-Insert an SD card with.
-If the flashing changes to 3x you have no images on the card but it was able to read it.
-If the flashing stops it found a valid image.
+Insert an FAT32 or exFAT formatted SD card.
+If the flashing pattern changes to 3 times this means you have no disk images on the SD card, but it was able to read and detect the SD card.
+The flashing will stop when it finds a valid disk image.

 .ini file in the root of the SD card) by reading here: Compatibility